PUR and PVC cables and wires

 When we think of industrial production lines or stationary drives, automatic lubricating points are indispensable in any mechanically moving machine.
 Almost all applications are electronically monitored and are wired.
 In CNC milling machines, for example, flowing cutting and cooling oils inevitably come into contact with the cables and wires and sometimes even submerge them for longer periods.
 The following sections describe what is important for you to know about using cables in oily environments.

 What is meant by oil resistance?

 Oil resistance refers to the resistance of materials to the effects of oils such as synthetic oils.
-A material that is resistant or insensitive to oil does not suffer any damage if it comes into contact with oil for a short time or over an extended period.
+A material that is resistant or impervious to oil does not suffer any damage if it comes into contact with oil for a short time or over an extended period.

 What are oil-resistant cables?

 In the case of oil-resistant cables, the materials used in the plastic outer jacket will not react chemically with oils.
 For a cable to be considered oil-resistant, the properties of the plastics must remain unchanged despite temporary or permanent contact with oil.
 Examples of oil-resistant plastics are fluoropolymers or polyurethanes (PUR).
 PVC cables are only oil-resistant if special chemical additives are added to the polyvinylchloride outer jacket.

 Which factors influence the oil resistance of a cable?

 A number of factors must be taken into consideration when selecting the right material for the plastic outer jacket: